-A “bug” that let a $500 password cracking box open up iPhone 7 is patched as of iOS 11
+A ‘bug’ that let a $500 password cracking box open up iPhones is patched as of iOS 11

 - Has not been used for more than 10 minutes after the passcode has been changed

-- Has a 4 digit passcode
+- Has a 4-digit passcode

 Here’s some perspective.
 Let’s say someone wanted to crack into your phone and they had both this box and unlimited physical access (already an issue, but one that does come up with government actors).

-If your password was 6 digits (as is default now) and you had changed your password within the last minute or so it could take up to 173 days to crack it.
+If your password was 6 digits (as is default now) and you had changed your password within the last minute or so, it could take up to 173 days to crack it.

-If it was 6 digits and you hadn’t changed it recently it would take 9.5 years.
+If it was 6 digits and you hadn’t changed it recently, it would take 9.5 years.

 And all of that is going to be much longer on iOS 11.
 I am reminded of the recent revelation that you’ll be able to soft-disable TouchID on iOS 11 in situations where you could be coerced to give up your fingerprint — a development that TC’s own Taylor Hatmaker referred to as “the wokest thing I’ve seen a company do on an OS.”